alperozisik/imc-blogs/setup development enviornment with OMH/blog.md

 - **run-server.js** is explained later below

 # Source Folder
-After extracting scaffold into source folder it will look like this:
+After extracting scaffold into source folder, it will look like this:
 ![Source Folder](./source-folder.png)

 - **custom_api.js** and **custom_api.raml** can be on a different name based on your API name
 - **toolsConfig.json** is the configuration file to be populated which the **omce-tools** are using to communicate with OMH cloud services.
-Some of the values are pre-populated by the custom API, some of them are to be obtained from the Web Console.
+Some of the values are pre-populated by the custom API; some of them are to be obtained from the Web Console.
 Details are explained below
 - Most of the files are populated by the entries from API data (endpoints, schema, types, traits)
 - **custom_api.js** is the entry point for your endpoint code (responding with mock data entered from web console)
-- **package.json** is the regular node.js/npm pacckage.json file addional OMH run-time configuration and dependencies are placed
+- **package.json** is the regular node.js/npm pacckage.json file additional OMH run-time configuration and dependencies are placed

 ## toolsConfig.json
 The template obtained from scaffold will look like this: